 Galar Putul / Shellac Dolls- Elephant and Horse Set

-Please Note: The products are all handcrafted and hence there may be slight variations in colour and shape of the actual product against that as shown on the website.
+Please Note: The products are all handcrafted and hence, there may be slight variations in colour and shape of the actual product against the one shown on the website.

 Ratings & Reviews